pivoteur/biz/README.md

 That's one issue with LPs: they usually have artifical incentives to invest into them.

-The other problem for you, the investor into LPs, is their very structure:
+The other problem for you, the investor, into LPs, is their very structure:

 > xy = k